Meredith-Bo/Meredith-Bo.github.io/_pages/about.md

 Thank you for visiting my page.
-My email is *boxl AT mail DOT ustc DOT edu DOT cn* if you would like to connect.
+My email is *boxl@mail.ustc.edu.cn* if you would like to connect.